JonasBorgPetersen/GDSProject/DesignBasedContract.md

 ###State Diagram

-This is a State Diagram for the Create Booking use case.
+This is a state diagram for the Create Booking use case.

 ![State Diagram](https://github.com/Englund0110/GDSProject/blob/master/Documents/State%20Diagram.png)